CorpseBook/server/readme.md

 **ROUTES:**

   /stories
+    -GET
-    -GET return all stories
+      - returns all stories
+      - will return each as: {story: {id: 1, title: "title", contribution_limit: 45, completed: false}}

+  -POST
-    -POST create a story
+    - create a new story
+    - needs to take input as: {story: { title: "title", contribution_limit: 45}}
+    - failure status 400

   /stories/:id
+    -GET
-    -GET returns the title and contributions (last only if story is not completed, all if story is completed) for a     story
+      - returns the title and contributions (last only if story is not completed, all if story is completed) for a story
+      - will return as: { title: "story title", all_contributions/last_contribution: { story_id: story_id, content: "content" } }

   /stories/:story_id/contributions
+    -POST
-    -POST create a contribution for a specific story
+      - create a contribution for a specific story
+      - needs to take input as: {contribution: {content: "content"}}

 **HEROKU INSTRUCTIONS**